Verma314/haskell-snippets/README.md

     printSide :: a -> String
 ```

-Make sure that all instances of Die (ie who ever choses to be a type of Die ) then are also implementing Eq and Enum. (are also Enum and Eq themselves.)
+Make sure that all instances of Die (ie who ever choses to be a type of Die ) then are also implementing Eq and Enum. (i.e are also Enum and Eq themselves.)

+All instances of Die, (all types that are a Die/all types that implement Die) should also implement ```printSide```

 * You can add type signatures for partial applications too.
 For example in Capstone02Types...hs, there is function